rrrutledge/talks/2019/OSCON/the-inner-source-learning-path/outline.md

 # Takeaways

 * You need InnerSource training.
-* The key roles of inner source are explained in The Inner Source Learning Path.
+* The key roles of InnerSource are explained in The InnerSource Learning Path.
 * Use and share the learning path resources at your company.
 * You can get involved in the industry conversation around InnerSource.

 # Outline

-* Bulleted
-* Description
-* Of key points

-  * subpoints
-  * examples
-  * anecdotes
-  * technologies
+* Summary of the talks heard today.

-* And flow of ideas
+* Quick definition of InnerSource.
+* Inner source needs dedicated training because
+  * Not everyone that needs to participate in InnerSource is already trained in open source.
+  * Different constraints and motivations are at play within the enterprise.
+* Common terminology helps to have shared training on InnerSource.
+* Introduce the key terms of Contributor, Product Owner, and Trusted Committer.
+* Explain what is the Learning Path and how to use it.
+* Explain the other parts of the InnerSource Commons and how to get involved.
+  * Online chat
+  * Summits
-* For your presentation
+  * Patterns

-_Readers of this outline should be able to understand how you're going to go about presenting your content._
-_It shouldn't be any longer than one screen of vertical text._